Harvesting Wine Grapes

 There are three basic configurations of mechanical harvesters: (1) a dedicated, self-propelled harvester, (2) a tow-behind harvester using a tractor or (3) a multi-function, self-propelled unit that can be used for additional options, such as spraying or hedging.

-Dedicated harvesters are configured in two ways: they either collect fruit into on-board bins and off load to trucks or gondolas when full (See Figure 32.4) or they transfer the fruit via conveyor to following trucks or gondolas.
+Dedicated harvesters are configured in two ways: they either collect fruit into on-board bins and off load to trucks or gondolas when full (See Figures 33.2 & 33.3) or they transfer the fruit via conveyor to following trucks or gondolas (See Figure 33.4).
 Collection of fruit into onboard bins automatically limits production speed.
 Generally, the use of bins on harvesters is relegated to the smaller vineyard.

 Types of Picking Heads